 EXCLUSIVITY: No vendor is guaranteed exclusivity for his or her product.

 PROMOTIONAL MATERIAL/ADVERTISING: Market Management reserves the right to use vendor images and/or photos, which may contain images of the vendor and/or their produce for promotional purposes.
+Please note, if no information or photos have been provided by 5pm Wednesday prior to the market, you may not be advertised.
+Failure to not provide promotional information will only negatively affect your business.
+You are welcome to submit information every week.

 LOST AND FOUND PROCEDURES: All ‘found’ items are to be handed in to the Market Committee.
 Vendors are to place members of the public who have ‘lost items’ in touch with the Market Committee.